Best Practices for API Rate Limits and Quotas with Moesif to Avoid Angry Customers

 How do rate limit and quotas works

-Both quotas and rate limits work by tracking the number of requests each API user makes within a defined time interval and then taking some action when a user exceeds the limit which could be a variety of things such as rejecting the request with a 429 Too Many Requests
+Both quotas and rate limits work by tracking the number of requests each API user makes within a defined time interval and then taking some action when a user exceeds the limit, which helps in managing traffic to ensure optimal performance.
+This action could be a variety of things such as rejecting the request with a 429 Too Many Requests status code, sending a warning email, adding a surcharge, among other things.
+Rate limiting algorithms throttle requests that exceed a set threshold to enforce limits, thereby ensuring system stability.
+Just like different metrics are needed to measure different goals, different rate limits are used to achieve different goals.

 Rate limits vs quota management